JuliaComputing/Miletus.jl/docs/src/index.md

 ## Installation

-Installation of Miletus can be performed by obtaining an installer from Julia Computing as part of your JuliaFin purchase.
+Installation of Miletus can be performed using Julia's package manager.
 Once installed, to load the Miletus package in your current Julia session, use the following command:

 ```@example
 using Miletus
 ```

 At this point you can use any of the primitive Miletus types for defining new contracts, constructing and manipulating either your own contracts or a set of pre-existing option contracts included with Miletus, as well as executing valuation operations against any combination of built-in and user-defined primitives that comprise your contract.

+An extended version of Miletus (called Miletus Pro), with additonal models, can be purchased from Julia Computing.
+A trial install of MiletusPro is available as part of a standard [JuliaPro](https://juliacomputing.com/products/juliapro.html#t01) download from Julia Computing.